Alanb2001/Alanb2001.github.io/_projects/2_project.md

     This image showcases all the enemies that are in the game.
 </div>

-This game was made using Unreal engine 4.
-There are three different type of enemies in this game, the first being a basic enemy that just walks towards the player and attacks.
-The second enemy is a slow moving, hard hitting enemy that when he gets close to the player charges in there direction.
+This game was made using Unreal Engine 4.
+There are three different types of enemies in this game, the first being a basic enemy that just walks towards the player and attacks.
+The second enemy is a slow-moving, hard-hitting enemy that, when it gets close to the player, charges in that direction.
 The final enemy is a floating, teleporting type of enemy that throws projectiles at the player.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">